INTERSECT-SDK/broker-http-proxy/README.md

 (This closely replicates what an INTERSECT message looks like, though the only thing you really need to check is that your conf.yaml's `topic_prefix` value starts with the value for `headers.source`)

 7) Click "publish_message".
-At this point the message should show up in the logs for both `http-2-broker` and `broker-2-http` .
+At this point the message should show up in the logs for both `proxy-http-client` and `proxy-http-server` .
 8) On localhost:15673 `Queues and streams` section, blow up `Get messages`, set Ack mode to `Automatic ack`, click on `Get messages`, you should see your payload from step 6.

 Congratulations, you have successfully simulated a publisher and a subscriber being able to talk to each other across 2 separate message brokers.